Cornbread (graffiti artist)

 Darryl McCray (born 1953), better known by his tagging name Cornbread, is an American graffiti writer from Philadelphia.
 He is widely considered the world's first modern graffiti artist.
+In this regard, he pioneered the 'tagging' element of Hip-hop culture.
 McCray was raised in Brewerytown, a neighborhood of North Philadelphia.
 During the late 1960s, he and a group of friends started doing graffiti in Philadelphia, by writing their monikers on walls across the city.
-The movement spread to New York City and blossomed into the modern graffiti movement, which reached its peak in the U.S. in the late 1970s and early 1980s, and then spread to Europe.
+Independently to Philadelphia, the graffiti movement was evolving in New York City and blossomed into the modern graffiti movement, which reached its peak in the U.S. in the late 1970s and early 1980s, and then spread to Europe.
 McCray later worked with the Philadelphia's Anti-Graffiti Network and Mural Arts Program to help combat the spread of graffiti in the city.
 He is currently a public speaker and a youth advocate.

 Childhood and corrections facility

 Born in Brewerytown, Philadelphia in 1953, Darryl McCray was primarily raised by his mother and grandparents.
 In 1965, McCray was sent to a juvenile corrections facility called the Youth Development Center (YDC).
 While at the YDC, McCray adopted the nickname "Cornbread".
 McCray complained to the cook of the institution, Mr. Swanson, that he only baked white bread, while McCray preferred his grandmother's cornbread.
 McCray's constant badgering inspired Mr. Swanson to start calling McCray "Cornbread", a nickname that McCray adopted.

 The YDC was full of Philadelphia gang members who would write their names on the walls of the facility.
 McCray claims he was never part of a gang, but he would write his new nickname, Cornbread, on the walls next to the gang members.
 McCray claimed to be the first person to tag his own name and not a gang name or symbol.